umdfiresa2024/research-silver-rentals/README.md

 [16] "dist"
 ```

 The treatment variables of interest are open2022 and post.
-The treated group consists of rental prices after the silver line expansion opening (in November 2022) that are within 1.5 miles of the expansion.
+The treated group consists of rental prices after the Silver Line expansion opening (in November 2022) that are within 1.5 miles of the expansion.
 The control group consists of rental prices in Fairfax and Loudoun county that were either listed before the expansion opening or farther than 1.5 miles from the expansion.

+The outcome variable of interest is ZORI, which represents the average price for listings.

 ## Methodology and Data Visualization

 <img src="Rplot.png" data-fig-align="left" width="673"/>

-The outcome variable of interest is ZORI, which represents the average price for listings.

 ##